MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-track-revoke.md

 ---

-# User Guide: Track and revoke your documents when you use the Azure Information Protection classic client
+# User Guide: Track and revoke your documents with the legacy tracking portal

 >***Applies to**: Azure Information Protection, Windows 10, Windows 8.1, Windows 8*
 >